Innovation and enthusiasm: Key factors for achieving sustainability

 Sustainable Development Goal (SDA) number 15 aims to sustainably manage forests, combat desertification, halt and reverse land degradation and stop the loss of biodiversity.
 Achieving this in a context-specific manner requires creativity, knowledge, technology, and financial resources.
 Artificial intelligence and the determination to put it at the service of society have great potential to accelerate the pace of progress of the SDGs.

-Agronielsen, MLOnfire and Firen’t are 3 of the 18 teams that took part in the locally organized Cali event of NASA’s International Space Applications Challenge, organized at the beginning of October 2020 by SERVIR-Amazonia, led by the Alliance of Bioversity International and CIAT, and Cali’s Secretariat for Economic Development.
+Agronielsen, MLOnfire and Firen’t are 3 of the 18 teams that took part in the locally organized Cali event of NASA’s International Space Applications Challenge, organized at the beginning of October 2020 by SERVIR-Amazonia, and coordinated by the Alliance of Bioversity International and CIAT, Cali’s Secretariat for Economic Development, and Global Shapers Cali.

 While the three teams weren’t lucky enough to win a place in NASA’s Global SpaceApps Challenge competition, they did receive a special mention for their enthusiasm, innovation and problem solving that affects the world, as well as for their creativity and ability to generate value.